rik-org/rik/docs/proposals/scheduler/README.md

 the information to the proper sub-component.
 * `workload/manager`: Process an event related to a workload getting down, to be destroyed or needs to be moved
 * `workload/scheduler`: Process controller events needing to schedule a new workload on the cluster
-* `cluster/monitor`: Handle API calls relative to statistics and nodes monitoring
-* `cluster/state_save`: Save the current state of the cluster

 **Watcher**